 GPT-3 vs the future

-It is clear that GPT‑3 is showing us a glimpse of the future of AI and one thing is certain that it will only be a matter of time when it will make another milestone and surpass Human creativity and imagination.
+It is clear that GPT‑3 is showing us a glimpse of the future of AI and one thing is certain it will only be a matter of time before it will make another milestone and surpass Human creativity and imagination.

 The current AI are better at reading than writing and comprehending information than generating.
 GPT-3 has certainly pushed that limitation up to an extent.

 The future of artificial intelligence will be managed by the future versions of “GPT”.
 The future of AI will no longer be about a human-to-machine interface.
 It will be entirely a robot talking to another robot to create a human-like robot.

 How GPT-3 is showing us a glimpse of the “AI Future”?

 Well, the current GPT-3 can produce texts.
 But inevitably, the output will just not be limited to text.
 In the future, who knows AI will give output in form of speech, or maybe in form of physics.
 You never know!